 Generalized Anxiety Disorder (GAD) occurs when a person experiences excessive anxiety or worry for at least six months.
 Other symptoms include:

 Do not drive a car or operate machinery until you know how this medication affects you because you may notice that you feel tired or dizzy.

 Alcohol may increase any drowsiness or dizziness when taken with buspirone.
 You should avoid the use of alcohol while taking buspirone.

 It may take 3 to 4 weeks before you start to feel better.
 Initially you may begin to notice a decrease in irritability and worry.
 Do not stop taking this medication without talking to your healthcare provider first.
-Only your healthcare provider can determine the length of buspirone therapy that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.

 Unlike other anti-anxiety medications, buspirone has very low abuse potential.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions.
 It is important to discuss this with your doctor and caregivers.